Rae Cummings

-Rae Cummings is a fictional character on the ABC daytime soap opera One Life to Live.
-Linda Dano played the role from 1978 to 1980, from June 28 to November 1999, and from May 2000 to March 12, 2004.
+Rae Cummings is a fictional character on the ABC daytime soap operas One Life to Live and All My Children Linda Dano played the role from 1978 to 1980, from June 28 to November 1999, and from May 2000 to March 12, 2004.

 Casting and awards

 Gretel Rae Cummings was originated by Linda Dano from 1978 to 1980.
 Dano went on to appear on CBS's As the World Turns and on NBC's Another World until that series' cancellation on June 25, 1999.
 On June 28, 1999, Dano returned to One Life to Live as Rae.
 Anna Stuart filled in for Dano on April 25, 2002.
 Dano was nominated for a Daytime Emmy for Supporting Actress in 2003, and left One Life to Live on March 13, 2004.

 After playing Felicia Gallant on Another World, Dano was not looking forward to playing a character named Gretel, which she felt sounded less glamorous.
 She and the producers of One Life to Live reached a compromise where Gretel would now be using her middle name, Rae.
 It was later revealed on One Life to Live that Gretel had stolen the credentials of a man named Ray Cummings, and had been practicing psychology without a valid license.